-Silicon is actually more abundant than carbon within a terrestrial environment, but it’s probably less available for the formation of life, as it is tied up in none water-soluble silicate materials such as sand, whilst analogous carbon molecules dissolve readily.
+Silicon is actually more abundant than carbon within a terrestrial environment, but it’s probably less available for the formation of life, as it is mostly tied up in none water-soluble silicate materials such as sand, whilst analogous carbon molecules dissolve readily.
 However, carbon’s real advantage comes from its incredible ability to form compounds, and it is this versatility that renders the compatibility of different biological systems problematic.

 Biology is built on complex reactions built on complex reactions.
 The proteins that your biochemistry is based around are exceedingly complicated molecules that are reliant on, and which evolved in association with, other complicated systems.

-Whilst it is certainly probable that alien life will involve similar levels of complexity, it becomes completely implausible that they will evolve identical complexity, which is what would be required for such systems to interact.
+Whilst it is certainly probable that alien life will involve similar levels of complexity, it becomes completely implausible that they will evolve identical complexity, which is what would often be required for such systems to interact.

 There are certainly grey areas here.
 There may be some complicated systems that are necessarily similar just because there are only so many ways for them to arise within nature.
 It could be that the metabolic reactions that an alien uses to create energy within their cells could be disconcertingly similar to our own, for example.
 But this can only go so far.